-Question: My boat trailer is about 2 tonne tandem with 50mm Square axles and brakes on all axles which do not work anymore.
+Question: My boat trailer is about 2 tonne tandem with 50mm Square axles and brakes on all axles, which do not work anymore.
 I purchased the trailer and boat cheaply, but the trailer needs work.
-I think I just need disc brakes on one axle because the weight is fairly close to the limit.
+I need disc brakes on one axle because the weight is reasonably close to the limit.

 Question: I purchased a set of Electric brakes and had them installed.
 My caravan brakes did not lock the wheel when the brake controller turned to full power.

-Answer: (a) Check wiring to the electric brakes and make sure the wiring is larger than 3mm for single axle and 5mm for tandem axles.
+Answer: (a) Check the wiring to the electric brakes and make sure the cable installation is 3mm (min) for single axles and 5mm for tandem axles.
 You may have a problem with voltage drop using smaller cable sizes.

-(b) The brake shoes may not have bedded themselves if you have not travelled 100klms – 150 km and readjust the brakes.
+(b) The brake shoes may not have bedded themselves if you have not travelled 100klms – 150 km and readjusted the brakes.

 (c) Apply 12 volts directly to the brakes; you will not be able to move the wheel.
-There may be a problem with your electric brake controller if the direct method works well.
+If the direct method works well, there may be a problem with your electric brake controller.

-(d) Most trailers do not incur wheel lock except with an empty load.
+(d) Most trailers do not incur wheel lock except for an empty load.

 (e) A voltage drop occurs when you use too much cable.
-Example, an axle wired across the axle.
-Two ways to fix. (a) Run down each chassis rail and wire to each brake. (b) Run a larger size cable across the axle.
+For Example, an axle is wired across the axle.
+Two ways to fix it. (a) Rundown each chassis rail and wire to each brake. (b) Run a larger size cable across the axle.

 Hot Electric Brake Drums?

-Question: My brakes are getting hot even when the brake shoe adjustment is loose, and the electrics are disconnected.
+Question: My brakes get hot even when the brake shoe adjustment is loose, and the electrics are disconnected.

-(a) Remove the drum and inspect shoes.
-One or both shoes may be out of the centre.
-Re-centre shoes and re-install drum.
+- Remove the drum and inspect the shoes.
+One or both shoes may be out of the centre: Re-centre shoes and re-install the drum.

-(b) Reinstall the brake drum, adjust shoes tightly until there is no more adjustment.
-Then wind the adjustment lever 13 clicks.
-The factory setting is 13 clicks from the locked position.
-The main reason electric brakes get hot when first installed is the shoes are not aligned correctly and rub the drum on one end of either or both shoes.
+Electric brakes get hot when first installed because the shoes are not aligned correctly, and rub the drum on one end of either or both shoes.

-(c) Another reason is Chinese Bearings getting hot, change them to Japanese.
+(c) Another reason is that Chinese Bearings are getting hot, changing them to Japanese.